Limit distributions for large P\'{o}lya urns: Embedding in continuous time and martingale connection

 Apply now the second projection to the embedding principle (\ref{embedding}):

 Renormalizing by $e^{-m\tau_n}$ implies that

 which is a ``martingale connection'' in finite time.

-Thanks to (\ref{limxi}) and Theorem \ref{asymptCT}, passing to the limit $n\to\infty$ leads to the following theorem, already mentioned in Janson \cite{Jan} in a more general frame.
-Note that the independence between $\xi$ and $W^{DT}$ comes from Lemma \ref{embed}, 2).
+Thanks to (\ref{limxi}) and Theorem \ref{asymptCT}, passing to the limit $n\to\infty$ leads to the following theorem, already mentioned in Janson \cite{Jan} in a more general framework.
+Note that the independence between $\xi$ and $W^{\mathit{DT}}$ comes from Lemma \ref{embed}(ii).